tdwg/vocab/maintenance-specification.md

 **implementation** - a component of the workflow of a user or organization.
 In the context of this standard, an implementation plays a role in data transmission and storage.
 It may be involved in sending, generating, or validating data, or it may be involved in processing, storing, aggregating, indexing, or reasoning upon data that is received.
 Implementations can include software and data models.

-**normative content** - prescriptive parts of a standard that specify that which is necessary to comply with the standard
+**normative content** - prescriptive parts of a standard that specify what must be done to comply with the standard

 **non-normative content** - informative parts of a standard that provide supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.

 **term** - an entity representing a class, property, or concept.
-A term is identified by an Internationalized Resource Identifier (IRI), may have one or more human-readable labels, and is defined by a series of properties that include a human-readable definition.
+A term is identified by an Internationalized Resource Identifier [IRI], may have one or more human-readable labels, and is defined by a series of properties that include a human-readable definition.
 Terms and their values are used to communicate information about a subject resource.

 **vocabulary** - a collection of standardized terms and their definitions.

 ## **2 Administration**

 ### **2.1 Vocabulary Maintenance Interest Groups**
 At the time of the adoption of a vocabulary standard, an Interest Group charged specifically with the maintenance of that standard will be chartered.
 That Interest Group will be subject to the normal expectations described for Interest Groups in the TDWG Standards Development Process document [PROCESS].
-Because of its special relationship to an active TDWG vocabulary, a vocabulary maintenance Interest Group cannot be disbanded unless the vocabulary it maintains is deprecated.
+If a TDWG vocabulary continues to be actively developed, a vocabulary maintenance Interest Group will not normally be disbanded.
 Therefore, if the Interest Group's convener is unable to continue in that role, that convener should be succeeded by a core member of the Interest Group.
-If there are no core members of the Interest Group that are able take on the role of convener, the Executive committee will appoint a convener who will reorganize the Interest Group.
+If there are no core members of the Interest Group that are able take on the role of convener, the Executive Committee will appoint a convener who will reorganize the Interest Group.
+If a TDWG vocabulary achieves a level of stability that makes its maintenance unnecessary, or if the status of the standard defining the vocabulary is changed to Retired Standard [STATUS], the Executive Committee may choose to disband the maintaining Interest Group.

 ### **2.2 Mechanisms for managing changes**
 The Interest Group charged with maintaining a vocabulary standard will maintain an issues tracking system and will assess proposed changes according to the procedures described in this document.
 The vocabulary maintenance Interest Group may also establish Task Groups to accomplish broader changes to the standard, such as creating or revising associated documents, or determining how the terms of the vocabulary might be used with a new technology.

 ### **2.3 Annual review**
 The vocabulary maintenance Interest Group bears the primary responsibility for managing the processes associated with changes to vocabulary terms and documents related to the vocabulary.
-The Interest Group must ensure that justifiable changes occur in a timely fashion and should review proposed changes annually.
+The Interest Group should review proposed changes annually.
 In that annual review, each proposal should be subjected to one of the following actions:
 - move the proposal to public comment if there is sufficient support for its adoption.
 - leave the proposal in the issue tracker for another year.
 - remove the proposal from active consideration if it is clear that it lacks sufficient support.